In certain circumstances, receiving the child benefit can result in a tax charge. This article looks at ways to reduce or eliminate the charge.

-Since 6 April 2012, it has not been possible to contract out of S2P using a money purchase or appropriate personal pension/stakeholder plan.
+Since 6 April 2012, it has not been possible to contract out of the State Second Pension (S2P) using a money purchase or appropriate personal pension/stakeholder plan.
 Since 6 April 2016, it has not been possible to contract out of S2P using a defined benefit scheme.

-The new State Pension will replace the basic State Pension in April 2016.
+The new State Pension replaced the basic State Pension in April 2016.
 Existing benefits will be protected.